hhandika/nahpu/website/docs/day_one.md

 ### 9. Backing up database

 To back up the database, go to the menu in the dashboard and select backup database.
-The database will be exported as a sqlite3 file.
-Current version does not export the media.
-We are working on a way to export the media as a part of database as well.
+By default, the database will be exported as a sqlite3 file.
+Use the toggle button `include project data` to include the project data in the backup.
+The app will generate a zip file that contains the database and media.